ajhenne/guides/lofar-data.md

 <path<sub>to</sub><sub>cwl</sub><sub>files</sub>> is the path to your downloaded workflow files, alternatively if you&rsquo;re using the ones stored in ALICE already then set this to: `/data/grbemission/shared/LINC/`.
 <input.json> is simply the name of your JSON file.

-Be sure to include the bind statement otherwise apptainer can&rsquo;t access scratch and the pipeline will fail.
+Be sure to include the bind statement otherwise apptainer can&rsquo;t access scratch and the pipeline will fail - if you&rsquo;re using the workflow files and container I left in /data - be sure to bind data too.
+This is included in the example script below already.

 Depending on the size of the data files and speed of processing, each pipeline can take 3-7 hours for GRBs, closer to 7 if using debugging options (see LINC documentation).